pvdzxc/DataWarehouseProject/readme.md

 ## Data Warehouse Project

 This project demonstrates a basic data engineering ETL pipeline data using Cloud Service: Amazon Web Service (S3, Lambda) and Snowflake.
 It's ideal for learning or demonstrating how to integrate datalake in AWS with Snowflake.
+The Cloud Service free trial has expired (1 month for Snowflake trial) hence no implement prototype

 🎥 **Demo Video:** [Watch on Google Drive](https://drive.google.com/file/d/1zwRdB9LI7ZbzNgfERtLWB1b5r7XDozSX/view?usp=sharing)

-The Cloud Service free trial has expired (1 month for Snowflake trial) hence no implement detail
 ---

 ## 📄 File Descriptions